mr-gribbles/sm-language-analyser/README.md

 # Social Media Language Analyser

 > **Branch Overview:** This branch contains the modern, command-line version of the application.
 It is the primary development branch for core features.
 For the legacy version, see the `legacy/v1.0` branch.
-For the web interface, see the `feature/web-gui` branch.

 A modular Python pipeline for sourcing, cleaning, rewriting, and analyzing text data from Reddit and Bluesky to create structured corpora for NLP research.

 ## Description

 This project provides a comprehensive, end-to-end solution for building high-quality text corpora from social media platforms.
 It features a robust, modular architecture that separates concerns into distinct components for data sourcing, cleaning, LLM-powered rewriting, and linguistic analysis.
 The system includes four independent pipelines to collect both original and LLM-rewritten posts from Reddit and Bluesky, ensuring data integrity and variety.

-**Check out my website for a publicly avaliable web client:** [https://sm-language.up.railway.app](https://sm-language.up.railway.app)

 ## Usage Workflow